hownowstephen/adventofcode/2020/README.md

 Grab the result as a recursive `Set` and we're off to the races.
 Also can use the `as Set` operator to cast a list into a set.
 Neat

-Part two is about doing the same but sort of in reverse
+Part two is about doing the same but sort of in reverse.
+And took less than 3 minutes.
+Thankfully the dataset isn't recursive, because I definitely did not account for that in this part (although I guess if it was, then the answer would've been infinity, so makes sense).